SolaceProducts/event-management-agent/README.md

 c.s.m.e.r.a.c.ResourceConfig : Created [solace] resource with id:[hdfgkdjf] and name: [some-name2]
 ```

-4. View the Swagger documentation to learn about the available REST endpoints for the Event Management Agent.
+4. View the local Swagger documentation to learn about the available REST endpoints for the Event Management Agent.
 To access
    the Swagger documentation, use the link `http://localhost:8180/event-management-agent/swagger-ui/index.html` (Note:
    The Event Management Agent is under continuous development.
 Therefore, please check the Swagger documentation to make
    sure that you are using the recent endpoint schema).